Shahar6/DoubleDescent_LS/README.md

 # LS Double Descent
 This code showcases the double descent phenomenon on the Least Squares problem.
-With each step I increased the amount of parameters the model learns from the training data and plotted the results of the learned model on the test data.
+With each step I increased the amount of parameters the model learns from the training data
+and plotted the results of the learned model on the test data.

 # LS
-Least squares is a classical linear regression method, that minimizes the sum of squared errors between the points to study a trend line:
+Least squares is a classical linear regression method, that minimizes the sum of squared errors between the points to study a trend line.
+Here is an example with points in 1 dimension (second dimension is the label) and their distance from the trend line:

 ![image](https://github.com/Shahar6/DoubleDescent_LS/assets/79195545/ccf01285-c56d-49ab-ad1e-584dd1257fb4)